What time do you open and what time do you close?

 Are you still open if it rains?
 Can we still see everything?

 Yes, we are still open in rain, hail or shine.
-About half of our enclosures are undercover and half covered, so yes you see everything – just dodge the rain by going to the undercover exhibits when it is raining.
+More than half of our attractions are undercover, so yes you see everything – just dodge the rain by going to the undercover exhibits when it is raining.

-- Covered areas include the cafe, shop, butterfly house, monkeys, alligators, crocs, aquaria, bugs, the petting shed in the farm and the fossil display part of Dinosaur Kingdom.
+- Covered areas include the cafe, shop, butterfly house, alligators, crocs, aquaria, the barn in Buttermilk farm, Mythic Creatures & Kiwi Forest.

-- Uncovered areas include the playground, the walk to the farm, the outside animals in the farm, most of Dinosaur Kingdom and the train ride.
+- Uncovered areas include the playground, the walk to the farm, the outside animals in the farm, the walk between Kiwi Forest & Dinosaur Kingdom, Dinosaur Kingdom and the train ride.

 - The train does have a roof so it does operate in the rain, but if the rain is coming in a sideways direction, people may get wet.